-WRAPture, a temporary sari sculpture created with over 60 saris covered in art and writing about climate change, will be installed on five buildings in Historic Anacostia in the morning and taken down in the evening on three separate days: April 4, April 20, and May 9 (days may shift in event of rain — check this site!).Â A soundscape will include songs, poetry, and sounds of Anacostia and Bangladesh.Â
+WRAPture, a temporary sari sculpture created with over 60 saris covered in art and writing about climate change, will be installed on five buildings in Historic Anacostia in the morning and taken down in the evening on three separate days in April and May 2019 (days may shift in event of rain — check this site!).Â A soundscape will include songs, poetry, and sounds of Anacostia and Bangladesh.Â

 WRAPture: Storytelling with Saris is funded by the DC Commission on the Arts and Humanities Public Art Building Communities Grant Program and is led by DC-based artist and activist Monica Jahan Bose.